 Matt completed his Doctorate of Musical Arts (DMA) in trombone performance and pedagogy at the University of Iowa.
-He is currently the music instructor at South Greenville Elementary where he teachers general music and 4-5 grade strings.
-Before moving back to the south Driscoll taught adjunct low brass professor at Cornell College in Mt.
+He is currently an adjunct professor of trombone and euphonium at East Carolina University.
+Before moving back to the south Driscoll taught adjunct low brass at Cornell College in Mt.
 Vernon, IA, Kirkwood Community College (trombone) and elementary beginning band (.2) at Bennett Elementary School.

 He also maintains a private studio with brass players ranging from beginning to advanced and stays active performing in various ensembles including bass trombone with the Durham Symphony Orchestra, Durward Ensemble (tenor) and while in Iowa with the Cedar Rapids Municipal Band, Eastern Iowa Brass Band, and BTA-Brass Transit Authority.
 Additionally, he served as a substitute musician with the Des Moines Symphony, Peoria Symphony, and Waterloo-Cedar Falls Symphony and has performed with Cedar Rapids, Quad City, Ottumwa, and Gasdsen Symphony Orchestra (AL).

 Primary teachers include: David Gier, George Broussard, David Perkel, and James Roberts.

 NEW ORLEANS BRASS BAND TRADITIONS AND POPULAR MUSIC: ELEMENTS OF STYLE IN THE MUSIC OF MAMA DIGDOWN’S BRASS BAND AND YOUNGBLOOD BRASS BAND